Are there any reliefs available?

 This relief is aimed at businesses and other ratepayers in Wales in the retail, leisure and hospitality sectors, for example shops, pubs and restaurants, gyms, performance venues and hotels.

-The scheme aims to provide support for eligible occupied properties by offering a discount of 75% on non-domestic rates bills for such properties.
+The scheme aims to provide support for eligible occupied properties by offering a discount on non-domestic rates bills for such properties.

-Apply for the Retail, Leisure and Hospitality Rates Relief in Wales 2023/24.
+Please read the Retail, Leisure and Hospitality Rates Relief in Wales guidance before applying

 Charitable and Discretionary Relief